Configure TLS Encryption for BeeGFS 8

 ca.cnfand adjust the distinguished name fields to match your organization:[ req ] default_bits = 4096 distinguished_name = req_distinguished_name x509_extensions = v3_ca prompt = no [ req_distinguished_name ] C = <Country> ST = <State> L = <City> O = <Organization> OU = <OrganizationalUnit> CN = BeeGFS-CA [ v3_ca ] basicConstraints = critical,CA:TRUE subjectKeyIdentifier = hash authorityKeyIdentifier = keyid:always,issuer:always -

 Generate the CA certificate.
-This certificate should be valid for the life of the system, otherwise you will need to plan to regenerate certificates before they expire.
-Once a certificate expires, communication between some components will not be possible and updating TLS certificates will typically require restarting services to complete.
+This certificate should be valid for the life of the system.
+Plan to regenerate certificates before they expire.
+After a certificate expires, communication between some components fails.
+Updating TLS certificates typically requires restarting services.

 The following command generates a CA certificate valid for 1 year: